momentum-mod/docs/content/docs/guide/map_submission/fixing_entities.md

 {{<hint danger>}}

 While these are sometimes useful, **a lot of them** are not applicable to Momentum Mod.
+Certain configs fix mapper mistakes, such as broken/missing teleports
+- These are important and should **probably** be applied unless fixed by other means

+Other configs add visual clarity, such as adding laser beams to visualize zones better.
+- These **should not** be applied

+{{</hint>}}

+{{<hint info>}}

-Read through them carefully before deciding to apply them.
+Read through the config relevant for you map carefully before deciding to apply it.
+Apply your best judgement regarding what configs are relevant to Momentum Mod.
 If you're not sure if you should use them, please ask in **#map-porting** channel on our [Discord](https://discord.gg/momentummod).

 {{</hint>}}